 As conditions under a free and independent Irish government improved life on the island, emigration decreased.
 The Society encouraged greater interest in ties of friendship between America and Ireland.
 Such projects as the erection of a statue of Commodore John Barry, Father of the American Navy, in front of Independence Hall, and the Thomas Fitzsimons monument in Logan Circle symbolized the contributions of Irish people to the United States.
 To this day the Societys’ Benevolence Committee reviews, evaluates and makes recommendations regarding all requests for charitable contributions sought from our organization.

 In 1990, the Society commissioned a facsimile of reproduction of the Book of Kells, which was donated to the Irish Library at Gwynedd Mercy College in Gwynedd, Pennsylvania.
-That same year, an endowment to aid research in Irish-American studies was begun, an in-depth search of the Irish experience in America, contributions made to society, education, literature and all the arts.

 From 1845 to 1850, blight, starvation and subsequent emigration reduced Ireland’s population from nine million to four million.
 Many of those who fled Ireland came to the United States.
 To commemorate the 150th anniversary of the Irish famine and its devastating effect on Irish people, civic leaders, government, private foundations and the Irish community worked together from the mid-1990’s through the new millennium on a $3 million project to plan and construct The Irish Memorial Monument in the Penn’s Landing area ofPhiladelphia.
 The Society was a leading organization in this endeavor, committing money, time, and people to this worthy cause.
 The Memorial, a national monument, opened to the public on October 25, 2003 and is dedicated to the memory of the more than one million who perished due to starvation and also recognizes the contributions of the Irish immigrants to Philadelphia and to this country.